 The maxim of our actions and dealings with our customers and business partners:

-- Passion, honesty, diligence, patience & trust are big words but we try day-after-day to uphold these as the maxim of our actions.
+- Passion, honesty, diligence, patience, trust are big words, but we try to uphold them day after day as the maxim of our actions.

-- A deep understanding of the technology and history of the wood turning trade and woodworking in general are our basic requirements in our daily work.
-Practical handling of wood is also common to all of our employees.
-Each of our colleagues has completed at least one basic course in wood turning.
+- Deep understanding of the technology and history of woodturning and woodworking in general are our basic standards in our daily work.
+All our employees are also familiar with the practical handling of wood.
+Each of our colleagues has completed at least a basic course in woodturning.

-- Especially with our own products, but also with merchandise, we have the ambition to deliver better products and services than ‘the others‘.
+- Especially with our own products, but also with trade goods, we have the ambition to deliver better products and services than "the others".

-- Customers will get the best and most honest advice from us.
-At first glance, good advice is often not beneficial to sales.
+- Customers should get the best and most honest advice from us.
+Good advice is often not conducive to sales at first glance.
 In the long run, however, it leads to satisfied and loyal customers.

 - Even if it is not always realistic in everyday life, we try to create an environment for ourselves and our employees in which the joy of what we do is maintained.
 We all (almost) always enjoy coming to work.

-- We regularly review and rethink our processes and activities to ensure that everyone has their right place in the company.
+- We regularly review and rethink our processes and activities to ensure that everyone has their rightful place in the company.

-- Last but not least, we are connected to our origins and tradition.
-The Ore Mountains, with their centuries of tradition in mining, woodworking, and tool and mechanical engineering, are the right place and framework for our ventures.
+- Last but not least, we are committed to our origins and tradition.
+The Erzgebirge with its century-long tradition in mining, woodworking as well as tool and machine building is the right place and framework for our business.